Hailey, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 3.65 sqmi, all of it land.

 Hailey has a continental Mediterranean climate (Köppen Dsb).
 Winters are cold and snowy: there are an average of forty-four days each year which fail to top 32 F, whilst 199 nights fall below freezing and nineteen nights between November and March will fall to or below 0 F. Spring warms up slowly, with snow falling as late as May.
 Summer is hot during the day, but cools off into the 40s or 50s at night.
 Highs reach 90 F on only 15 days per year, and only July has made it to 100 F. Freezing nights can happen any time of the year, even in July and August.
 There is little rain, coming only as isolated showers or storms a few times per month.
 Most days are sunny and this is the driest part of the year.
 Fall starts warm in September and then quickly cools off.
 Snow has fallen in September, but usually holds off until October.
 Early fall is dry and sunny like summer.
 Days in the 70s can happen well into October, but −20 F has been recorded in November.
 The lowest temperature recorded was −28 F on January 12, 1963 and the record high is 100 F on July 19, 1953.
 Precipitation falls primarily as snow in winter and as thunderstorms in late spring.
 The rest of the year is mostly dry.

 Education

-The Blaine County School System, located in Hailey, provides several schools for local children.
-Hailey Elementary is located in the center of Hailey, and the new Alturas Elementary is located in the south of the city.
-Wood River Middle School lies north of downtown, and Wood River High School sits near the Foxmoor subdivision.
+The Blaine County School System is the school district for the entire county.
+Headquartered in Hailey, it provides several schools for local children.

+Hailey Elementary, the zoned elementary school, is located in the center of Hailey.
+Alturas Elementary, a magnet school, is located in the south of the city.
+Prior to 2014, it was named Woodside Elementary School, and was a zoned elementary school for southern Hailey.

+Wood River Middle School, the zoned middle school, lies north of downtown, and Wood River High School sits near the Foxmoor subdivision.

 The Silver Creek Alternative School provides a different avenue for students who have struggled in a typical school setting.

-The College of Southern Idaho's Blaine Country Center is located in Hailey.
+The county is in the catchment area, but not the taxation zone, for College of Southern Idaho.
+The College of Southern Idaho's Blaine County Center, formerly the Baline County Off Campus Center, is located in Hailey.

 Private education options in the area include the Sage School in Hailey for 6th through 12th grade students and the Community School in neighboring Sun Valley for elementary through high school students.